ARM-software/vscode-keil-studio-pack/extension-pack-desktop/README.md

 1. For `"program"`, replace `"${command:embedded-debug.getBinaryFile}"` by `"${command:cmsis-csolution.getBinaryFile}"`.

 1. For `"cmsisPack"`, indicate the path where the CMSIS-Pack is stored.
-See [Flash the csolution project to your board](#flash-the-csolution-project-to-your-board).
+See [Run the csolution project on your board](#run-the-csolution-project-on-your-board).

 1. Save the `launch.json` file.